Biography

 Members of the quartet are deeply involved in bringing superb chamber music to Norway – Arvid Engegård as Co-Founder and Artistic Director of the Lofoten International Chamber Music Festival, and several quartet members are deeply involved in the Oslo Quartet Series.
 The Engegård Quartet’s own ‘1-2-3 Festival’ focuses on one composer over a long weekend, and has proved immensely popular ever since its inaugural year of 2016.
 Every November, in "Nynorskens hus”, right in the center of Oslo, this classical minifestival provides a feast of chamber music, song, piano works, and lectures.
 Read more on 123festival.no.

-Arvid Engegård plays a Jean Baptiste Vuillaume violin (1858), on loan from Dextra.
-Sara Chen plays an Oddone violin on loan from Dextra.
-Juliet Jopling plays a Giuseppe Guadagnini viola (1770) and Jan Clemens Carlsen plays a Giacomo Zanoli cello (1737) on loan from Dextra.
+Arvid Engegård plays a Jean Baptiste Vuillaume violin (1858) on loan from Dextra Musica.
+Laura Custodio Sabas plays a Jean Baptiste Vuillaume violin (1857).
+Juliet Jopling plays a Pietro Giovanni Mantegazza from Milano (1790) on loan from Dextra Musica and Jan Clemens Carlsen plays a Giacomo Zanoli cello (1737) on loan from Dextra Musica.

 The Engegård Quartet is supported by the Norwegian Arts Council.